 - Manage or create new Personal Access Tokens

 Personal Access Tokens

-Personal access tokens provide individuals with a low friction means to access the Asana API when writing scripts, working with command line utilities, or prototyping applications.
+Personal Access Tokens provide individuals with a low friction means to access the Asana API when writing scripts, working with command line utilities, or prototyping applications.
 In most cases you should not provide personal access tokens to applications you do not know or fully trust the creator of.

-You are also encouraged to regularly review and deauthorize access tokens you no longer want or need.
+It’s good practice to regularly review and deauthorize access tokens you no longer want or need.

 API Key (Deprecated)